weidengeist/Willowbot/README.md

 ```
 python main_cli.py
 ```
-and it will connect to the channel you have specified as `botnome`.
+and it will connect to the channel you have specified as `botname`.
 In practice, however, you will of course want to use Willowbot on your personal broadcaster channel or – if you are a moderator – on another channel where you have moderator privileges.
 To do so, start Willowbot with the `--channel` option, followed by the name of the channel Willowbot is supposed to join:
 ```
 python main_cli.py --channel myownchannel
 ```
-Oviously, you have to replace `myownchannel` with the actual name of the appropriate channel where Willowbot is supposed to do its duty and run a specific set of commands.
+Obviously, you have to replace `myownchannel` with the actual name of the appropriate channel where Willowbot is supposed to do its duty and run a specific set of commands.

 ### Hints on migrations (first-time users may skip this part)